jackyzha0/portal/README.md

 * **Decentralized**: There is no central `portal` server that all data is routed through. `portal` only uses public servers to maintain a DHT (distributed hash table) for peer discovery.
 * **One-to-many**: A single host can sync data to any number of connected peers.
 * **Stream-based**: Utilizes file streaming to handle files of arbitrary size (regardless of whether they fit in memory or not)
 * **Efficient**: Changes in single files means that only one file needs to be synced. `portal` tracks which files have changed to avoid resyncing entire folders wherever possible.
+A priority queue is used to optimize concurrent operations.
 * **Secure**: Like Dat, all data is encrypted using the read key.
 Only those that possess your current 32-byte `portal` session ID can view the data you share.